Presidio, Texas: Education

 The City of Presidio is served by the Presidio Independent School District, which includes Presidio Elementary School, Lucy Rede Franco Middle School, and Presidio High School.
 In 2011, Shella R. Condino, physics teacher at Presidio High School, was unanimously chosen by the National Aviation Hall of Fame's selection committee to receive the 2011 A. Scott Crossfield Aerospace Education Teacher of the Year Award.
 In 2016, Dr. Edgar B. Tibayan, principal of Lucy Rede Franco Middle School was adjudged as Texas Principal of the Year.
 He represented the state of Texas in the search for National Principal of the Year in 2016.

 The Presidio Schools count approximately 1,300 students, Pre-K through 12th grade.
 Presidio students have competed nationally in rocketry, with a wide array of Science, Technology, Engineering and Math (STEM) classes and activities in which all students may participate.
 The district also offers numerous activities in the fine arts, including art, band, jazz ensemble, mariachi and an annual school musical.

 All Presidio schools are fully accredited by the Texas Education Agency.

 Presidio County is within the Odessa College District for community college.

+Transportation

+Intercity bus

+Presidio is the terminus of All Aboard America!'s twice daily service that links the city to Midland International Air and Space Port, with intermediate stops at Odessa, Crane, McCamey, Ft.
+Stockton, Alpine, and Marfa.

 Tourism

 Presidio is located three miles north of Fort Leaton State Historic Site.
 Plans are underway to open Chinati Mountains State Natural Area, 15 northwest of Presidio, along FM 170.
-Big Bend Ranch State Park is adjacent to Presidio with Fort Leaton serving as a facility to purchase use permits.
+Big Bend Ranch State Park is adjacent to Presidio.
 Connecting Presidio south to Lajitas is the Camino del Rio (River Road), a 50-mile scenic drive following the Rio Grande.

-Tourists often use Presidio as a less-congested gateway to Mexico at Ojinaga.
-All travel permits are available, and Mexican vehicle insurance is also available nearby.
-Ojinaga is a city with tourist services including dining, shopping, and lodging.
-Nearby sites of interest include Peguis Canyon, as well as the old mining village of Manuel Benavides.
-Bus service to Chihuahua is available daily.